timlovescoding/image_classifier/README.md

 ## Purpose

 Classifying an object image that you want from all other images.
 Implementation of codes are done from literal scratch without deep learning frameworks such as Tensorflow and Keras.

-This project provides the opportunity to understand the foundation of Neural Network.
 By coding Neural Networks from scratch, a better understanding of the intricacies of NN will be gained.
 High level API such as Tensorflow and PyTorch will then be easily understood when needed to be use.

 ## Neural Network